mpvnet-player/mpv.net/README.md

 ### Changelog

+### 3.4 (2019-??-??)

+- new feature added to manage file associations, can be found in the menu at: Tools > Manage...

 ### 3.3 (2019-05-01)

 - dark mode support was added to the command palette and partly to the input editor